 Only a small percentage of visitors to Southern California insist on camping instead of booking rooms at the many resorts and hotels near the ocean.
 Those who prefer camping and are lucky enough to get a spot in one of the 14 campgrounds on the Socal coast will be rewarded with one of the best experiences.

 Few of these campgrounds allow camping right on the sand, but most are close enough to walk to the beach.
 Some are only for recreational vehicles and don’t allow tent camping period.
 Others have spaces for tents, but none of the Southern California campgrounds are tent camping only.

 Read about each campground and adjacent beach to learn rules like where campfires are allowed and where dogs can be walked.
 Reservations are highly recommended as these limited camp spots are highly coveted especially in the summer months.

 Traveling north of Socal?
-Check out our list of beach camping in California.
+Check out our full list of beach camping in California.

 San Diego County

 Silver Strand State Beach Campground, Coronado (RVs only)